ryanfernanda/credit-risk-analysis/README.md

 ## Overview

-This project focuses on predicting credit risk using a real-world dataset consisting of 45,000 loan applications.
+This project focuses on predicting credit risk using a dataset consisting of 45,000 loan applications.
 The classification task aims to determine whether an applicant is likely to default on a loan (binary target: `loan_status`).
 The dataset is highly imbalanced (35,000 True vs. 10,000 False), so different sampling strategies were applied to improve predictive performance.

 ## Purpose